 Step 1: Prepare the eggplant.

 You begin with eggplant, of course.
-For this dish, the large, purple variety is preferable; about two should do you for a good sized baking dish.
+For this dish, the large, purple variety is preferable.
 You cut the eggplants into fairly thin slices.
 Now you should ‘purge’ them of their excess liquid, which can be bitter.
 Sprinkle the eggplant slices with salt, and then lay them in a colander laid on top of a plate.
 Cover the slices with a small plate on which you should place something a bit heavy like a can of beans or tomatoes.
 This will help press the liquid out of the eggplant.
 Leave them for about an hour.